PixulHQ/node-sparkpost/docs/resources/trackingDomains.md

 This library provides easy access to the [Tracking Domains](https://developers.sparkpost.com/api/tracking-domains) Resource.

-*Note: All methods return promises and accept an optional last argument callback.
-[Read about how we handle callbacks and promises](/docs/async.md).*

 ## Methods
 * **list(options)**<br />
   List an overview of all tracking domains in the account.